Living with HIV

 Do You Have to Tell Others Your HIV Status?

-Many people who have just learned their HIV diagnosis wonder whether and how to tell others about it.
+Many people who have just learned their HIV diagnosis wonder how to tell others about it.
 You don’t have to tell everyone that you have HIV.
-Whether and how you disclose your status to others is your decision.
+Whether and how you tell others about your status—also called disclosure—is your decision.

 Talking to someone you trust about your HIV diagnosis can help you process your thoughts and emotions.
-Sharing the news of your diagnosis (also called disclosure) with your partner, a close friend, or family member and talking about your feelings can be helpful, and your friends and family may be a good source of support.
+Sharing the news or disclosing your diagnosis to your partner, a close friend, or a family member and talking about your feelings can be helpful.
+Your friends and family may be a good source of support.
 However, some people may find disclosure to family and friends difficult.
 It may be helpful to first talk to a health care professional, counselor, peer navigator, or a peer support group.
 The testing center where you received your diagnosis can connect you with options in your area.

 It’s important to share your status with your current and past sexual partners and anyone with whom you have shared drug injection equipment.
 This way, they can be tested and seek medical attention if needed.
 If telling them yourself is challenging or possibly risky, your local city or county health department can notify them that they might have been exposed to HIV without giving your name and provide them with testing, counseling, and referrals for other services.

-In addition, your health care providers need to know so that they can support you and give you the best possible care.
+In addition, your health care providers need to know your HIV status so that they can support you and give you the best possible care.

 Read more about telling others about your status and resources available to help you do so.